 It might start with U. S. stocks vs. foreign stocks.
 Foreign stocks might get divided into developed markets and emerging markets.

-Within both foreign and U. S. stocks, asset classes get broken down further by separating the size of the companies (large, medium, and small) and if companies are value stocks or growth stocks.
+Within both foreign and U. S. stocks, asset classes get broken down further by separating the companies' size (large, medium, and small) and if companies are value stocks or growth stocks.
 There are multiple ways to determine what makes a growth and value stock.
 I won't get into that here.

-Here's what asset allocation looks like for a portfolio that is 50% invested in stocks and 50% in bonds (that's the broad asset class mix).
+Here's what asset allocation looks like for a 50% portfolio in stocks and 50% in bonds (that's the broad asset class mix).

 We use asset allocation to accomplish two things: